paliarush/magento2-vagrant-for-developers/README.md

 Set "use_php7: 1" for PHP7 and "use_php7: 0" for PHP5.6 in [config.yaml](etc/config.yaml.dist).
 PHP version will be applied after "vagrant reload".

+### Activating Varnish

+Set "use_varnish: 1" to use varnish along apache in [config.yaml](etc/config.yaml.dist).
+Running m-reinstall script will apply your preference.
+It will use default file etc/magento2_default_varnish.vcl.dist generated from a Magento instance.
+Varnish Version: 3.0.5

 ### Multiple Magento instances